hiehie1234/p3colyTS/READM.md

-# Test in Colyseus & Phaser 3.7
+# Test in Colyseus & Phaser 3.7 Starter

-Source code built with Phaser + Colyseus.
+This is a starter or template project for a basic multiplayer game, using Colyseus as the multiplayer backend server and Phaser 3.7 as the frontend.

 - [Phaser Tutorial](https://phaser.io/)
 - [See Colyseus documentation](https://docs.colyseus.io/)